 During your stay, you’ll view a rare natural phenomenon along the river and learn how the locals fish for the famous piranha.
-You head downriver on a small local boat to witness the Meeting of the Waters, where the Amazon and the Tapajós converge.
-Each waterway has its own distinct color and they run side by side, one deep blue and one milky brown, for several miles.
+You head downriver on a small local boat to witness the Meeting of Waters, where the Amazon and the Tapajós converge.
+Each waterway has its own distinct color, and they run side by side, one deep blue and one milky brown, for several miles.
 Soon, you arrive at Lake Maica, a natural outlet of the Amazon and home to abundant wildlife and birdlife.
 Your captain will cut the motor here so you can cast a line into the water in hopes of catching and releasing piranha fish.
 Or, just sit back and take in the lush flora and plentiful fauna of the Amazon.
 After resuming our journey upstream, learn more about the Amazon’s natural wonders from your onboard lecturer.

 Ply Atlantic waters, cross the equator, and cruise up the Amazon

 Enjoy these two days treating yourself to the indulgences on board the Ocean Explorer as the outside world fades away.
 Lounge by the infinity pool, lose yourself in a book from our library, enjoy a calming treatment at the spa, and savor refined cuisine from breakfast to dinner.
 As you cruise, the observation lounge offers incredible views.